angrysky56/Bayesian_MCTS_Agent/README.md

 ## Usage

 Integrate this script as a "Pipe" within an OpenWebUI instance.
-(Go to settings in the bottom left, select admin, functions at the top, select the function) Select the pipe model version in the models dropdown (e.g., "advanced_mcts (your_model_name)") when interacting with a model.
+(Go to the user name in the bottom left, select admin then select functions at the top, select the function) Select the pipe model version in the models dropdown (e.g., "advanced_mcts (your_model_name)") when interacting with a model.
 Configure parameters using the "Valves" options in the chat settings.

 ## Example output- still a bit glitchy and erases the first part- working on it!